kachick/chawan/doc/mailcap.md

 ### Fields

 The `test`, `nametemplate`, `needsterminal` and `copiousoutput` fields are recognized.
-Additionally, the non-standard `x-htmloutput` extension field is recognized too.
+Additionally, the non-standard `x-htmloutput` and `x-ansioutput` extension fields are recognized too.

 * When the `test` named field is specified, the mailcap entry is only used if the test command returns 0.
   Warning: as of now, %s does not work with test.
 * `copiousoutput` makes Chawan redirect the output of the external command into a new buffer.
+If either x-htmloutput or x-ansioutput is defined too, then it is ignored.
 * The `x-htmloutput` extension field behaves the same as `copiousoutput`, but makes Chawan interpret the command's output as HTML.
+* `x-ansioutput` makes Chawan pipe the output through the default "text/x-ansi" content type handler.
+This means that you get colors, formatting, etc. displayed with ANSI escape sequences.
 * `needsterminal` hands over control of the terminal to the command while it is running.
 Note: as of now, `needsterminal` does nothing if either `copiousoutput` or `x-htmloutput` is specified.